Cockroach Exterminator Cost: 2026 Prices

 Multi-unit housing

 In apartments and townhomes, cockroaches can migrate between units.
 Treatment is most effective when neighboring units are treated simultaneously.
 Some pest control companies charge less per unit for multi-unit treatments.
+Bed bugs are another common apartment pest that spreads between units; see our bed bug treatment cost guide for pricing.

 Ongoing prevention